RadialDevGroup/ombudsman/developer_lead/PROJECT_README.md

 Link to `PROCESS.md` If you don't have one you can copy a template from https://github.com/RadialDevGroup/Policy/blob/master/processes/PROCESS.md (click on *raw* to copy).

 Link to style guide.
-This might an external style guide or a project `STYLEGUIDE.md` that may be based on another style guide.
+This might be an external style guide or a project `STYLEGUIDE.md` that may be based on another style guide.

 ## Deployment History